SylvesterQ/SylvesterQ/README.md

 [SylvesterQ](http://sites.google.com/site/sylvesteractuaire/) - JavaScript Statistical ans Stochastique Library
 ===============================================================

+You can found some doc on this [site](http://sites.google.com/site/sylvesteractuaire/)

-This project is based on jStat lib (http://www.jstat.org/)
+This project is based on [jStat](http://www.jstat.org/).